 5) JV is about discipleship.
 JV has a focus on evangelism, for sure.
 However, we also invest a lot of time and energy into follow-up: what happens after people meet Christ.
 Josiah Venture is about walking with people long-term and equipping young Christians with potential in order that they may become mature leaders in their homes, churches, and countries, capable of making disciples who make disciples, just as Jesus Himself commanded us.
 This takes place in the ordinary moments of life, while sitting around tables eating good food or spending time in the gym doing crossfit together.
 It happens on the field, at the desk, and in our training centers.
 As someone who has been shaped my whole life by having solid, grace-filled believers leaning in and engaging with me, I can’t stress enough the value of discipleship.
 Intentionality and years of faithful steps towards God is what brings lasting change.

 I could go on, but that’s where I’ll leave it for now.
-Come back and visit next week to see the last of my top 10 reasons for loving JV.
+To read the second part of this article, click here.